 Visit the Banksy Museum

 The Banksy exhibition in Lisbon is now the Banksy Museum, in a clear commitment by the city to a place that has been receiving more and more visitors since it opened in the summer of 2022.
-And there are 12 new works for you to see!
+And there are plenty of works to see!

 Address: Rua Viriato 25B (Picoas)